nsmaza-go/beatport-select-all-from-collection-to-downloads-asynfunc/README.md

 Waits for the new page to load before continuing
 Stops automatically when it reaches the final page

+The Code
+The full script can be found in selectAllTracks.js

 How to Use It
 Navigate to your Beatport downloads page
 Open your browser's developer console (F12 → Console)